 As a food blogger who is constantly creating, it’s not often that I reach for another cookbook or browse the internet for new recipes to try.
 With that said, Richa’s cookbooks have become a go-to for me when I’m looking to try something new and take a break from creating myself.
 I know I’m guaranteed to find a delicious mouthwatering vegan recipe that’s not only easy to make, but also healthy, made with whole foods, pantry-ready ingredients, and family friendly!
 Next on my list to try are Mac n Cheese, the Easiest Black Bean Burgers, Buffalo Chickpea Tacos, Crispy Kung Pao Cauliflower, Red Curry Soup with Red Lentils, and Mushroom Matar Masala!

-For a chance to win your very own FREE copy of ‘Vegan Richa’s Everyday Kitchen’, enter the GIVEAWAY at the end of this post.
-If you can’ twait to get your hands on it (and I don’t blame you), you can purchase it here.
+You can purchase a copy of ‘Vegan Richa’s Everyday Kitchen’.
 Until then, try out Richa’s vegan brownies from her new cookbook and let me know what you think!

 - 1/2 cup nondairy milk , (120ml)

 - 3/4 cup + 2 tbsp raw sugar , (150g + 24g)

 - 2/3 cup mixture of nondairy dark and semisweet chocolate chips , (160g)

 - 1/4 cup organic safflower oil , or other neutral oil (60ml)